kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-15-Internet-Scale-Data-Science.md

 Futher work is required to characterize the exact cost structure of buying subnets, registering autonomous systems, and setting up malicious infrastructure.
 This work would help us further understand why these trends in macro-scale malicious activity exist.

-This research presents the first foray into the integration of many diverse Rapid7 internet-scale tools and resources to produce interesting macro-scale research on the state of the Internet.
+This research presents our team's first foray into the integration of many powerful Rapid7 tools to do interesting Internet-scale data science.
 We hope that this type of research inspires further analysis of similar flavor.
-Here at Rapid7 we have incredible access to internet-scale data via projects Sonar[^1] and Heisenberg[^2].
-The data science team is
-Investigating these data gives us a birds eye view of the current state of the Internet and network security landscape.

-Much of our research has involved extending these resources Recently, I've become interested in extending these resources to include maps of IPV4 allocation and network providers.

-But first, a primer on IPv4, the fourth version of the Internet Protocol.

-The birth of the Internet, nicely documented by various books[^3], involved the allocation of a fixed number of IP addresses.
-Because IPV4 addresses are 32-bit, IPV4 contains:

-$$ 2^{32} = 4, 294, 967, 296 \text{ IP addresses.}$$

-Public demand for IP addresses lead to the exhaustion of allocable IPv4 addresses in 2011, something thought impossible at the Internet's inception.

-In fact, the Internet is a large marketplace of territory.
-Service providers sell continguous sets of IP addresses at fixes prices that depend on the number of IP addresses in the block.

 Let's take a look at the process of splitting an IP block.
 An IP block has two components: a base address and a prefix.
 The base address is fixed, and the prefix is a mask that determines how many variants of the base address exist in the block.